 APLN talks about forthcoming US-North Korea Summit at Northeast Asia Regional Meeting in Seoul

 The Co-Convenors of the Asia-Pacific Leadership Network (APLN) welcomed the Summit between the leaders of the United States and the Democratic People’s Republic of Korea (DPRK) proposed for May as an extremely positive development in dissolving tensions surrounding the Korean Peninsula.
-They also welcomed the Summit between the leaders of the DPRK and the Republic of Korea in April which will be important in its own right and for preparing the ground for the US–DPRK Summit.
+In addition, they welcomed the Summit between the leaders of the DPRK and the Republic of Korea in April, which shall be important in its own right and for preparing the ground for the US–DPRK Summit.

 The APLN reiterated that as constructive dialogue is the sole method of addressing security concerns from both sides, the summit is a powerful statement of intent by the leaders of both sides to address threat perceptions and misperceptions.
 The APLN called upon other participants in the Six-Party Talks to fully support the exchanges between the DPRK, the ROK and US.
 It finally reaffirmed its offering of good offices to facilitate dialogue at all levels.

 The Statement was released as an outcome from the APLN Northeast Asia Regional Meeting titled “APLN Initiative over the Key DPRK Issues”, hosted in Seoul on March 21st, 2018.
 The meeting aimed to identify realistic steps to take advantage of the opportunity and make a breakthrough in de-nuclearizing the Korean Peninsula.
 Participants discussed technical nuclear developments in North Korea and lessons from previous diplomatic efforts, then deliberated on several areas of managing the problem.